 Or, if you know someone (even if you don’t know them that well) that is going through a difficult time, let them know you’re thinking about them and wish them well.
 This could be someone who is suddenly a full-time caregiver, or someone struggling with a loss or divorce.
 Or someone who has fallen into a bit of bad luck.
 You will lift their spirits.

-Pick up after someone else’s pooch
+5. Pick up after someone else’s pooch

 I love my pooch America and sometimes I see doggie poop in our neighborhood that other pet parents have neglected to pick up.
 Darlings, I am as disgusted as you when I see this, but I do have a choice.
 I can pick it up and beautify my neighborhood for myself or others or I can get annoyed.
 If I pick it up, I immediately know I did my entire neighborhood a favor, and no one even knows I did it, all they know is their daily walk is beautiful.

-Leave a kind word
+6. Leave a generous tip and kind word

-Wait staff work incredibly hard for every dollar they make.
+Service industry workers work incredibly hard for every dollar they make.
 They run around on their feet all day, they listen to numerous people demand and complain they are rarely complimented (directly) for a job well done.

-Compliment a stranger
+7. Compliment a stranger

 Next time you’re shopping or walking your pooch, compliment someone.
 Notice something about them and tell them, “Love the shoes,” “Your bag is beautiful” or “I love the sweet smile on your dog’s face.”
-Compliments are an instant confidence boost and you never know — your compliment could be just the thing the person needs to hear.
+Compliments are an instant confidence boost and you never know, your compliment could be just the thing the person needs to hear.

-Send a postcard
+8. Send a postcard

+You can’t beat a handwritten note for an act of kindness.
 I love a good postcard!
 When I open the mailbox and see that little piece of handwritten joy upon a nice image of a faraway place, I burst out with a smile.
 You don’t have to travel someplace exotic to send a postcard, perhaps buy a box of postcards with an inspirational saying and send them out with loving notes to friends/family.

-Leave a treat in the mailbox for your mail carrier or delivery drivers
+9. Leave a treat in the mailbox for your mail carrier or delivery drivers

 Through rain, heat, and snow, our mail carriers deliver our mail every day.
 They make it easy for us to pay our bills, send our grandchildren Christmas presents, and of course our handwritten notes of gratitude, love, friendship, or apology.
 Why not put a heartfelt note in your mailbox or a small gift and acknowledge your mail carrier for all the hard work he/she does?